Agologist/ThisThatMarketx/replit.md

 - Focus on battle game mechanics and user experience
 - Keep the premium gold and black aesthetic
 - Ensure real-time features work smoothly
+- Logo should be prominent without circular background containers
+- Prefer larger, more visible logo sizes throughout the application

 ## Development Notes
 - Special handling for problematic challenges (25, 29, 30) to prevent replay issues